ERYTHRITOL IS A BULK SWEETENER

 Quick Facts about Erythritol

 Erythritol is a synthetic sweetener – Erythritol is found naturally in some foods (fruits, mushrooms, fermented foods) however, due to being available in minuscule amounts, the store-bought erythritol doesn't come from any of the natural sources.
 Instead, it's synthetically produced from corn via fermentation or an electrochemical process.
 When made from non-GMO corn, it is imported from China.

 Erythritol is less sweet than sugar, so use more – Erythritol is 60 to 70 percent as sweet as table sugar.
 Expect to add 1/3 more and pay a higher price than table sugar to get the same sweetness.
-To compensate for the reduced sweetness, you will find erythritol combined with high intensity sweeteners (stevia, monk fruit, sucralose).
+To compensate for the reduced sweetness, you will find erythritol combined with high-intensity sweeteners (stevia, monk fruit, sucralose).
 See all blends above.
-Erythritol and its blends produce crispy and soft baked goods but they don't not dissolve as readily as table sugar.
+Erythritol and its blends produce crispy and soft baked goods, but they don't dissolve as readily as table sugar.

 Erythritol creates a cooling effect on the tongue – When you have it in powder form, erythritol creates a cold sensation as it dissolves in the mouth, referred to as a cooling effect.
 It feels like sucking a mint but without the mint flavor.
 To minimize it, sweetener manufacturers often sell erythritol blended with other low-digestible sweeteners (polyols and soluble fibers such as inulin and FOS).

 The caloric value per gram is close to zero (0.4 cal), being promoted as a calorie-free sweetener – A small amount of erythritol [anywhere between10 to 40 percent of the amount ingested] reaches the large intestine, where it's fermented by the gut microbes.
 So, even though we cannot metabolize erythritol, bacteria in the large intestine can, and we obtain their energy indirectly.
 Powdered erythritol provides 1.2 calories per teaspoon.
 Granulated erythritol has about 1.6 calories per teaspoon.
 One cup of erythritol has approximately 75 calories.